1933 - 2015

 The band program flourished and eventually included an academy band of 65 students.
 Rafael Mendez, leading trumpet player of the time, played with the group in Rhodes' second year.
 He brought his twin sons, who were university students, with him and worked with the band Wednesday through Friday, before playing Saturday evening with the band in a concert that few in attendance would ever forget.

 By coincidence, the performance fell on Mendez's wife's birthday and he had composed a piece that he dedicated to her and performed as a surprise at the concert.
 That personal touch, combined with his virtuosity, the participation of his sons, and the miracle of a band that in its second year could accompany a performer of that stature, brought the house down.
-This was the first in a number of appearances that Mendez would make with SDA academies and colleges.
+This was the first of several appearances that Mendez would make with SDA academies and colleges.

 It was a busy time for Rhodes as he continued to teach Bible, held weeks of prayer, and conducted funerals, in addition to giving concerts and teaching lessons.
 Also, for one semester, when the principal had to take a study leave, he served as acting principal.

-He returned to California in 1963, to direct the band program at Newbury Park Academy, where his sister, Carolyn Rhodes Brummett, was directing the choir.
+to California in 1963, to direct the band program at Newbury Park Academy, where his sister, Carolyn Rhodes Brummett, was directing the choir.
 For six of the next eight years, they worked together, before she accepted a position at another school.

 While his first year at NPA was unsettling, with the band of 34 students rebelling against the more traditional band repertoire Rhodes programmed, by the second year, band membership doubled.
 Not only was the band larger, it was a more capable group that, in the next seven years, grew to include ninety students.